donxw/TTGO_WeatherUsingArduinoJSON6/README.md

 ---
 **Parsing the returned JSON data to Arduino variables**

 This next step heavily relies on the the JSON Assistant located here:  https://arduinojson.org/v6/assistant/.
-This assistant can generate all the code needed to parse the returned JSON data if you cut/paste a sample of the JSON data you would like parsed.
+This assistant can generate all the code needed to parse the returned JSON data from a sample of the JSON data you would like parsed.
 Here is one way to do it:
 1)  as shown above, manually enter the api url into a browser.
 The JSON data is returned to the browser window.
 Copy this data.
 2)  navigate to the JSON Assistant - https://arduinojson.org/v6/assistant/
 3)  paste in the JSON data - example data: